tomasanchez/oldfolio/README.md

-# Personal Porfolio
+# Personal Portfolio

 Hello there, I'm Tomas Sanchez.

-And this is my Personal porfolio.
+And this is my Personal portfolio.
 I make this project to learn HTML5, CSS and JavaScript